nwuAI/CSNet/README.md

 If you use this code for your research, please cite our paper.

     @inproceedings{lizhan2024,
-    title={CSNet: Combining Global and Local Feature Fusion with Space Generation for few-shot image generation}, author={Zhan, etc.},
+    title={Global and Local Feature Fusion Network for few-shot image generation with Space Generation}, author={Zhan, etc.},
     booktitle={},
     pages={},